barbosagabriel/breaking-bad-random-quotes/README.md

 # Breaking Bad Random Quotes

-A simple app that shows some quotes of Breaking Bad, bitch! 💎
+A simple app that shows some quotes of Breaking Bad! 💎 Made to pratice with some technologies.

 You can see the live demo [here](https://barbosagabriel.github.io/breaking-bad-random-quotes).